Get the latest from TODAY

 Proactive tip: Next time, pack all liquids and spray cans/bottles in plastic zip-close bags.

 For molded plastic, hard-sided or soft vinyl:

-Remove spots using a microfiber cloth and mild soap and water or, for stubborn stains, use a solution of all-purpose non-abrasive cleaner and water, mixed according to product directions.
+Remove spots using a microfiber cloth and mild soap and water or, for stubborn stains, use a solution of all-purpose, non-abrasive cleaner and water that's mixed according to product directions.
 Rinse and dry.
 To add a layer of protection, apply a coat of silicone-based auto wax to hard-sided luggage or a coat of Armor All to soft vinyl or molded plastic.
 As always, check luggage manufacturer’s care guide for specific recommendations.

 For nylon and other synthetic fabrics: